All-College Honors Program

 Additional Course Considerations

-Honors students may receive Honors credit for some qualifying Advanced Placement or International Baccalaureate scores, though there are no exemptions for Honors English or Western Tradition.
+Honors students may receive Honors credit for some qualifying Advanced Placement or International Baccalaureate scores, though there is no exemption for Honors English.
 It may also be possible for college credit obtained elsewhere to be accepted in the Honors Program.
 The decision as to what outside credit the Honors Program can accept rests with the Honors director.
-Honors students are encouraged to study abroad and receive up to six hours of Honors credit for doing so.
+Students must complete half of the curriculum using Canisius Honors courses.
+Honors students are encouraged to study abroad and receive Honors credit for doing so.

 Note: To graduate with All-College Honors distinction, students must receive credit for all twelve Honors courses taken and two courses in the same foreign language, and have an overall GPA of 3.25 in all Canisius courses.